North Island Volcanic Plateau: History

-The largest farm in the North Island including 13,800 hectares of land with about 9,500 hectares of developed farm land was established off the Taupō-Napier road and is called Lochinver Station.
+The largest farm - as measured by effective area farmed - in the North Island including 13,800 hectares of land with about 9,500 hectares of developed farm land was established off the Taupō-Napier road and is called Lochinver Station.
 The station was largely developed by construction millionaire Bill Stephenson and his family using heavy earthmoving equipment in the 1960s and 1970s.
 In 2015 it was sold to Rimanui Farms after a bid by Chinese interests was blocked by the government.
 The high country sheep and cattle station has several airstrips, 21 houses and 200 km of roading.
 It historically carried 100,000 breeding ewes and about 8,000 cattle but now carries about a third of these.
 It has extensive shelter belts of contorta pine, improved rye-grass pasture and grows crops of swedes and barley.
 It previously was open to tourist and school group bus tours.

-Popular culture
+Adventure and tourism

-Tourism is an economic mainstay of the region with a wide range of largely outdoor attractions from trout fishing, flyfishing on Tongariro River or harling on Lake Taupō, tramping, Mountain biking centred on National Park, deer or pig hunting, horse riding to snowskiing/boarding on Mt Ruapehu.

-The Sir Edmund Hillary Outdoor Pursuits Centre of New Zealand is located on the site of an old Italian tunneling construction camp.
-Started by mountaineer Graeme Dingle in the 1970s, this centre offers valuable outdoor training experience and skills to secondary school groups and others.
+Tourism is an economic mainstay of the region with a wide range of largely outdoor attractions from trout fishing, flyfishing on Tongariro River and harling on Lake Taupō, tramping, mountain biking centred on National Park, deer and pig hunting, horse riding to snowskiing/boarding on Mt Ruapehu.
+The Sir Edmund Hillary Outdoor Pursuits Centre, started by mountaineer Graeme Dingle in the 1970s, provides outdoor training experience and skills to secondary school groups and others.

-Train and engineering enthusiasts will enjoy the Raurimu Spiral.
-The main trunk rail line spirals upwards 132m via a tunnel and 180-degree hairpin bends so the passengers near the head of the train can see the rear carriages heading in the opposite direction.
+The Raurimu Spiral is a railway spiral traveling upwards 122 m in 1.6 km, via tunnels and 180-degree hairpin bends so the passengers near the head of the train can see the rear carriages heading in the opposite direction.
 At the time of construction it was considered a masterpiece of engineering.
-This was the last stage to be built in the main trunk railway line completed in 1900.
+This was the last stage to be built in the main trunk railway line completed in 1908.